overlookinfra/puppetlabs-minimum_version/README.md

-# template_repo
+# puppetlabs-minimum_version
-This is a template for creating repos.

-It contains a boilerplate Apache-2.0 license, an empty CODEOWNERS file, etc.
+This module is for use specifically with Puppet Enterprise, as it depends on the Package Manager capability in PE to inventory the currently installed versions of software packages.